lightbend/paradox/README.markdown

 @@@
 ```

-Paradox will walk through these indices and create a hierachical navigation:
+Paradox will walk through these indices and create a hierarchical navigation sidebar:

 ![index](docs/index.png)